MilesBellum/Android-Security-Testing/DISCLAIMER.md

 # Disclaimer

-This project is for educational purposes only.
-The use of Frida and dynamic analysis tools should only be done in legal environments and with permission.
+This tool is intended for **educational** and **ethical testing** purposes only.
+The use of Frida and dynamic analysis tools should only be done in legal environments and with **explicit permission**.
 Do not get into trouble 😉